Chongzhen Emperor Zhu Youjian — Tragic Last Monarch of the Ming Dynasty

-Tragic Encounters After Chongzhen Emperor's Death
+Encounters After Chongzhen Emperor's Death

-Ironically, after the king of the refugee army plundered all of those people whom were rich, they found that Zhu Youjian, the Chongzhen Emperor of Ming, was indeed in poverty, which showed that he did donate everything he had to save his country.
+Ironically, after the king of the refugee army plundered all of those people who were rich, they found that Zhu Youjian, the Chongzhen Emperor of Ming, was indeed in poverty, which showed that he did donate everything he had to save his country.

 Ending of Chongzhen Emperor's Sons

-Heroic Wars, Cruel Massacres and Buried History
+Heroic Wars, Cruel Massacres, and the Buried History

 The next year after Chongzhen Emperor’s death, the Qing’s army defeated and occupied city Yangzhou, where they encountered huge resistance.

-Until the Qing Empire perished in three hundred years later, people started to know those explicit truths, as well as other of Qing’s cruel slaughters.
+Until the Qing Empire perished three hundred years later, people started to know those explicit truths, as well as other of Qing’s cruel slaughters.

 After this tragedy, the next king of Ming was assassinated as well.

-End of the Ming Dynasty
+The End of the Ming Dynasty

 Until 39 years after Chongzhen Emperor's death, the last king of Ming failed and committed suicide; then the Qing Dynasty finally unified the whole of the nation.